-Date of Annual General Meeting Details of Special Resolutions Passed, if any 30th September, 2021 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
+Date of Annual General Meeting Details of Special Resolutions Passed, if any 30th September, 2022 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
 Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
-3) Re-Appointment of Mr. Apoorva Shah, Chairman & Managing Director for a period of three years with effect from 13 th November, 2021 to 12 th November, 2024 4) Regularization of Mr. Apar Shah (DIN: 07125733) as Whole Time Director of the company.
+30th September, 2021 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
+Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
+Re-Appointment of Mr. Apoorva Shah, Chairman & Managing Director for a period of three years with effect from 13th November, 2021 to 12th November, 2024 4) Regularization of Mr. Apar Shah (DIN: 07125733) as Whole Time Director of the company.
 30th September, 2020 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
 Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
-30th September, 2019 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
-Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
-3) Appointment of Mr. Manish Vyas as Non Executive Independent Director.
-Appointment of Ms. Neha Kariwala as an Non Executive Independent / Director